Mt. Olympus, the highest mountain in Greece, is a place of divine beauty, blessed by the ancient Greek gods and chosen by Zeus to host their home.

 - Drinks and beverages.

-- Optional gratuities to leader, guides and local staff.
+- Optional gratuities to the leader, guides and local staff.

-Arrive and meet your guide and rest of the group in Litochoro square – taxi station.
+Arrive and meet your guide and rest of the group in Litochoro square – Trekking Hellas Base.

 Prionia is the highest point which can be reached by car.
 Most of the hike is through a thick forest of pine, beech and fir trees, and the path is in good condition.
-We make our way up to an altitude of 2,100 metres and reach the shelter.
-From the shelter, we follow a short zig zagging path which bring us just under the mountains main summits; soon we see an alpine plateau at an altitude of 2,700 metres where a small but friendly shelter will accommodate us
+We make our way up to an altitude of 2,100 metres and reach the Refuge Spilios Agapitos where we will spend the night.

 Estimated Walking Time: approx. 8 – 9 hours.